authzed/docs/docs/reference/schema-lang.md

 #### `&` (Intersection)

-Intersects the set of objects found for the relations/permissions referenced
+Intersects the set of subjects found for the relations/permissions referenced

-Intersection allows for a permission to only include those objects that were found in **both** relations/permissions.
+Intersection allows for a permission to only include those subjects that were found in **both** relations/permissions.

 For example, to grant a permission to a user that is both a `reader` and a `writer` of a document: